TravelingTechGuy/myip/README.md

 MyIP - geolocate by IP
 ----------------------

-This little app uses the ipdbinfo database to provide geolocation data, based on the client ip.
+This little app shows your external IP and then uses uses the [IPInfoDB API](http://ipinfodb.com/) to provide geolocation data, based on that ip.
 Currently, resukts are offered in JSON format only.

 You can test a running version [on Heroku](http://ttgip.herokuapp.com)